At which campus can I study this program?

-This major provides students with an interdisciplinary program containing both business and engineering course content.
+The Interdisciplinary Business with Engineering Studies major provides students with an interdisciplinary program containing both business and engineering course content.
 The major includes a set of core courses in both business and engineering/engineering technology that should enable a graduate to function effectively in a technical business environment.
 In addition, a student will be able to choose, from a selection of modules, a set of courses or electives designed to enable a student to function in a specific business or technical area.
 The modules provide an entry-level set of skills that will help graduates provide immediate value as an employee.
-The modules or set of electives will be approved by both the Schools of Business and Engineering.
+The modules includes Accounting/Finance, Supply Chain Management, Technical Sales, Product Design & Manufacture or a school approved selection of coursework.

 In addition to completing the broad-based core in business, science, and engineering, students acquire the ability to work as members of a team toward successful attainment of a common goal, preparing them to work in businesses or to further their study in graduate school.
 The program develops written and oral communication skills from an early stage and culminates in a capstone course sequence consisting of a project that stresses communication, strategic product development, and product realization.

 What is Interdisciplinary Business with Engineering Studies?